jovylle/jovylle.com/content/other/setup_fit_dev.md

 put it on .env in project

 ## Test Run Project
-`php artisan serve` remember we are still inside multipass if it says "Mcrypt PHP extension required." do `sudo apt install php5.6-mcrypt`
+`php artisan serve --host 0.0.0.0` remember we are still inside multipass if it says "Mcrypt PHP extension required." do `sudo apt install php5.6-mcrypt`
 ref: https://linux-packages.com/ubuntu-focal-fossa/package/php56-mcrypt
+do `php artisan serve --host 0.0.0.0` --host 0.0.0.0 is needed here, I don't know whey 0.0.0.0 is not equal to localhost, you can Port Forward it if you want. open new terminal of the host computer not inside multipass shell, `multipass list` and it will show like below. you can see the Ipv4

+$ multipass list
+Name                    State             IPv4             Image fit                     Running           172.22.47.59     Ubuntu 22.04 LTS

+access 172.22.47.59:8000 on your browser. tada.

 ## Ask for the database import to your local
 mysql -u root -p local_fitbox < pathtosql/fitbox.sql